Custom vs. Standard Forms

 - Donation (free input donation amount OR donation levels).

-- Membership (individual, non-grouped memberships only)
+- Membership (Join transactions for individual, No Group memberships only)

 If you do not wish to collect payment for this form - for example, this is simply a contact application or other form collecting data - leave the value as "No Payment Support".